 Transferring to a new university is a big step, and at Case Western Reserve University, we want to help you make an informed choice.

-If you have graduated from high school (or the equivalent) and enrolled in college courses, you can be considered for transfer admission to CWRU.
+If you have graduated from high school (or the equivalent) and enrolled in college courses, regardless of whether credit was earned, you can be considered for transfer admission to CWRU.

 When reviewing applications, we utilize a holistic process in which we consider academic performance, rigor of curriculum, co-curricular involvement and letters of recommendation.
 We recognize transfer students come from a wide range of backgrounds and experiences.
 Our admission process seeks to discover each student’s story as well as understand their preparation for a CWRU education.

 Transfer Student Information Session